Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 draft: true
 ---

 I often build Python projects & host the source code on GitHub repositories.
-And thanks to [GitHub Actions](https://github.com/features/actions), most of my CI/CD needs are taken care off of as well.
-And, [Heroku](https://www.heroku.com) takes care of my deployment needs.
+And thanks to [GitHub Actions][GitHub Actions], most of my CI/CD needs are taken care off of as well.
+And, [Heroku][Heroku] takes care of my deployment needs.

 But, Heroku doesn't provide a straightforward way to deploy the project using GitHub Actions.
 You'll need to download the Heroku CLI for that instead.
 And it means, additional bloatware on you local machine & more dependencies to take care of.
 Not a situation I would like to be in & I assume some of you wouldn't either.

-Also, do note, similar to how you "_push_" your code to GitHub using [Git](https://git-scm.com/), Heroku CLI uses the same technology under the hood.
+Also, do note, similar to how you "_push_" your code to GitHub using [Git][Git], Heroku CLI uses the same technology under the hood.
 Thus, you would miss out on having a robust CI/CD pipeline keep a quality check on your source code.

 Hence, in this article I share how I circumvent around this tricky situation.
 We'll be using GitHub Actions & FastAPI to deploy a hypotethetical REST API to the Internet.
 So, without further adieu, let's dive in & learn how to do it.